 Because the prostate is close to several vital structures, radiation therapy can disrupt normal urinary, bowel, and sexual functioning.

-These rates do not appear to be affected in the long-term by the use of short-term (4 to 6 months) hormone therapy, but will be affected by the use of long-term (18 to 36 months) hormone therapy.
+These rates do not appear to be affected in the long-term by the use of short-term (4 to 6 months) hormone therapy, but are more likely to be affected by the use of long-term (18 to 36 months) hormone therapy.

-Newer techniques in radiation therapy, termed “vessel sparing” radiation therapy, have shown promising results for improving the preservation of erectile function, with close to 80% of men maintaining baseline function.
-Ask your radiation oncologist about vessel sparing radiation therapy.
+Newer techniques in radiation therapy, termed “vessel-sparing” radiation therapy, have shown promising results for improving the preservation of erectile function, with close to 90% of men maintaining baseline function.
+Ask your radiation oncologist about vessel-sparing radiation therapy.

 There are also fertility impacts from radiation therapy.